Kamogawa, Japan

 If you are thinking about moving to Kamogawa, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Kamogawa can vary greatly depending on the type, size, and location of the property.
 However, generally, the cost of housing in Kamogawa is considered to be relatively affordable compared to larger cities in Japan like Tokyo or Osaka.
 For instance, the price of a typical family-sized apartment or house in Kamogawa can be significantly lower than in these metropolitan areas.
 It's also worth noting that properties closer to the coast or with ocean views may be priced higher.
-As with any location, it's recommended to research and compare prices thoroughly before making a decision," said one expat who made the move to Kamogawa.
+As with any location, it's recommended to research and compare prices thoroughly before making a decision," commented one expat who made the move to Kamogawa.

 Where should I setup a bank account in Kamogawa?